mbenzekri/formulizer/docs/examples/general/bootstrap.md

 )
 ```

-This reuses the already-loaded `CSSStyleSheet` objects and injects them into all Formulizer fields.
+This reuses the already-loaded `CSSStyleSheet` objects and injects them into all FzForm fields.

 ---

 ### ✅ 3.
 Load Bootstrap from CDN (fallback)

-If no styles are registered, you can let Formulizer load Bootstrap automatically:
+If no styles are registered, you can let FzForm load Bootstrap automatically:

 ```ts
 await FzForm.registerBootstrapCDN()